How to Dehydrate Carrots – Dehydrating Carrots, A Step-by-Step Guide

 Four cans worth of dehydrated carrots with a moisture-controlling desiccant packet.
 This jar will last many months if stored properly.

 We use these inexpensive food-safe desiccant packets, which are available from Amazon.
-These 5-gram packets have well over 5000 of mostly 4- and 5-star customer reviews, with an average of 4.7 stars out of 5.
-Our bag of 60 desiccant packets has lasted quite a while because they can be recharged and reused multiple times.
+These 5-gram packets have over 5000 of mostly 4- and 5-star customer reviews, with an average of 4.7 stars out of 5.
+Our bag of 60 desiccant packets will last quite a while because they can be recharged and reused multiple times.
 Other food-safe sizes are available.

 Wise Dry desiccant packets | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage